Chapter 5 : Dazed

 She nodded in thanks and promptly passed out.

-Skyler grew worse the following day, with a persistent high fever that refused to budge.
-Drew stated his intention to have her brought to the hospital and would not listen to any refusals, considering that she had brought this upon herself.
+Skyler grew worse the following day, with a persistent high fever that refused to budge and fainting spells every so often.
+Drew stated his intention to have her brought to the hospital and there would be no space for refusals.
 However, Skyler was still adamant about not going and promptly locked him out of her room.
 The thought of being touched and fussed about by strangers triggered her anxiety, a feeling that had resurfaced due to her previous experiences with bullying.
 The fact that she was in a stranger's house only intensified this feeling.
 The teen struggled to return to her bed as her breathing became erratic and her head began to spin.

 Drew, oblivious to her predicament on the other side of the door, grew frustrated and anxious, unsure of how to deal with a stubborn teenage girl.
 He was used to dealing with his younger brother, but handling a younger female was an entirely different challenge.
 He also couldn't comprehend her strong refusal as she refused to talk to him.
 He suspected some form of mental trauma but realized that he couldn't help her if she didn't open up to him.

-Jose, who had been observing the situation from his room on the second floor, couldn't help but be amused.
+Jose, who had been observing the situation from his room, couldn't help but be amused.

 "You seem to be in quite the situation Drew." he grinned mischievously as he strolled into the kitchen to grab a snack.